cgrates/cgrates/docs/tut_freeswitch_csv.rst

 1001 -> 1002
 ~~~~~~~~~~~~

-Since the user 1001 is marked as prepaid inside FreeSWITCH_ directory configuration, calling between 1001 and 1002 should generate prepaid debits which can be checked with *get_balance* command integrated within *cgr-console* tool.
+Since the user 1001 is marked as *prepaid* inside FreeSWITCH_ directory configuration, calling between 1001 and 1002 should generate pre-auth and prepaid debits which can be checked with *get_balance* command integrated within *cgr-console* tool.
 As per our tariff plans, we should get first 60s charged as a whole, then in intervals of 1s (configured SessionManager debit interval of 10s).

 *Note*: An important particularity to  note here is the ability of **CGRateS** SessionManager to refund units booked in advance (eg: if debit occurs every 10s and rate increments are set to 1s, the SessionManager will be smart enough to refund pre-booked credits for calls stoped in the middle of debit interval).